Shoyas/creative-agency-client-react-new-version/README.md

 Features:

--
 - This site has two portions, the Client panel, and the Admin panel.
+All of the pages are fully responsive.

 - Clients can give their feedback, orders but they can't access the sensitive area of this site.